 The puppies started responding to my shaping immediately.
 River was always most interested in his own bowl, while Lupine was a bit more likely to try to harass the other one.
 Within 2-3 feedings, they cooperated, and mealtimes were pretty easy.

 At this time, Aspen would eat in a separate pasture for feeding time.
 Aspen eats fast and then immediately tries to eat everyone else's food.
 I didn't know how to manage two harassing dogs at once at that time.

-12/14/21 - Lupine comes home, traded for two female pups We switched Lupine for two females, and for 5 days I had 4 dogs: Aspen, River, and the two female pups Cedar and Sage.
+12/14/21 - Lupine comes home, traded for two female pups We switched Lupine for two females, and for five days, I had four dogs: Aspen, River, and the two female pups, Cedar and Sage.
 It immediately became clear that Cedar and River needed to learn some skills before I could feed them in the same pasture.

-Cedar's tendency was to go towards River to harass him, but I had her leash so she couldn't go that way.
+Cedar's tendency was to go toward River to harass him, but I had her leash so that she couldn't go that way.
 I was close enough to Aspen to shape him staying at his bowl.
 I clicked Aspen and Cedar and taught them that they would be reinforced at their bowls.
-Cedar got clicks for looking at her bowl or stepping towards her bowl or eating out of her bowl.
+Cedar got clicks for looking at her bowl or stepping towards her bowl, or eating out of her bowl.